 For an Internal Post Production team, the defined presets will be shown in the HUE panel of Photoshop.

 The presets will also be visible during both External and Internal Post QC.
 Ensuring that image requirements are maintained throughout.

-To set up Presets, you need to browse to the main menu in the top right corner and click on "Studio Settings" and click on the sub-menu "Presets".
+To set up Presets, browse to the main menu in the top right corner and click on "Studio Settings", under 'Production Settings', click on the sub-menu "Presets".

 You can search the preset by its name or filter it by a Client name.

 If products are being produced on a preset, variants cannot be added or removed.
-The reason being is that if you were to add/remove a variant, then this would affect existing products all of a sudden needing or losing the need for an image in a given position.
-So we lock variants in on presets once they have started to be used to avoid any mishaps during the production process.
+The reason is that if you were to add/remove a variant, then this would affect existing products all of a sudden needing or losing the need for an image in a given position.
+So we lock variants in on presets once they are in use to avoid any mishaps during the production process.

-This is where you decide the schema, property, and which value that Creative Force can write to your file.
-You can set these rules on specific variants by switching the ‘Variant specific’ toggle.
+This is where you decide the schema, property, and value Creative Force can write to your file.
+You can set these rules on specific variants by switching on the ‘Variant specific’ toggle.

 Schema: Where you address standards for common components of metadata.
 We support the most common ones which are Dublin Core, IPTC, XMP, EXIF.
 You can also create your own custom XMP namespaces as well by using Metadata data namespace settings in clients.

 Property: Where you want Creative Force to write the data within that Schema